A shape theorem for BBM in a periodic environment: Introduction

 \subsection{Literature review and related results}

 For $d=1$, the convex hull is always an interval formed by the leftmost and rightmost particles of the BBM.
 For homogeneous media, the median location of the rightmost particle was determined to have position $(1+o(1))\sqrt{2}t$ by McKean \cite{mckean}, and to have position $m(t)=\sqrt{2}t-3/(2\sqrt{2})\log t+O(1)$ by Bramson \cite{MR0494541} (see also Roberts \cite{MR3127890}); by symmetry, a corresponding result holds for the leftmost particle.
 This result is stronger than a shape theorem since, in addition to determining the speed of expansion, it also establishes a logarithmic correction.
 For the periodic case in $d=1$, an analogous result was established by Lubetzky, Thornett, and Zeitouni \cite{MR4492971}.
-Here, the authors identify two quantities $v^*$ and $\lambda^*$ such that the rightmost particle is located near $m(t)=v^*t-(3/2\lambda^*)\log t$.
+Here, the authors identify two quantities $v^*$ and $\lambda^*$ such that the rightmost particle is located near $m(t)=v^*t-(3/2\lambda^*)\log t$ and establish the convergence in distribution of the maximum along subsequences.
 We also mention the works of \cite{MR4079432, MR4585411}, which prove invariance principles for the maximal particle in branching random walks/BBM in certain random environments.

 In dimension $d>1$, for a homogeneous environment, a shape theorem was proven by Biggins \cite{MR0518327, Biggins2}; he showed that under conditions on the logarithmic moments of homogeneous branching random walks and of age-dependent branching processes, the convex hull normalized by $t$ converges to a convex set $\cW$ with $0\in \mathrm{int}(\cW)$.
 His results imply that a homogeneous BBM at time $t$, normalized by $t$, converges to the ball $B_{\sqrt{2}}$ in the Hausdorff distance.
 A result on logarithmic corrections was obtained by Mallein \cite{MR3417448}, who showed that the farthest particle is located approximately at distance $R(t)=\sqrt{2}t+(d-4)/(2\sqrt{2})\log t$ from the origin.
-The asymptotic local structure near extremal particles has been determined recently by Kim, Lubetzky and Zeitouni \cite{MR4564433}, Berestycki, Kim, Lubetzky, Mallein, and Zeitouni \cite{BKLMZ}, and Kim and Zeitouni \cite{KZ}.
+The asymptotic local structure near extremal particles has been determined recently by Kim, Lubetzky and Zeitouni \cite{MR4564433}, Berestycki, Kim, Lubetzky, Mallein, and Zeitouni \cite{BKLMZ}, and Kim and Zeitouni \cite{MR4998359}.

 While it is believed that many of the aforementioned results may extend to multidimensional BBM in a periodic environment, few of these conjectures have been rigorously proven.
 In \cite{MR4162842}, Hebbar, Koralov, and Nolen derive precise asymptotics for the transition kernel of BBM in a periodic environment, specifically, the function $m$ such that for any Borel set $A$, and for all $x\in \R^d$,